sabotage-linux/netbsd-curses/README.md

 APPENDIX A: Test Setup used for comparison in Table 1
 -----------------------------------------------------
-all test done on a dual core x86_64 sabotage linux system, with the following
+All tests were done on a dual core x86_64 sabotage linux system, with the following
 features:
 installation of shared and static libs, headers, etc, i.e. make -j2 all install.